dmbaranov/Friday13SkillcheckBot/README.md

-The bot is underdevelopment and not usable at the moment
+The bot is under development and not usable at the moment